 This post may contain affiliate links, see my Affiliates Disclosure.

 1.Macaroni and Cheese- Who doesn’t love mac & cheese?
 Well, guess what?
 It is loaded with carbs.
 Guess what else?
 We can lower those!
 Check out this Cauliflower “Mac” and Cheese Casserole Recipe– its got yum written all over it!
 Using cauliflower instead of macaroni drastically drops the carb count and the taste is a-mazing.
+Here’s a diabetes friendly mac and cheese recipe from diabetic gourmet magazine.

 2.Spaghetti and Meatballs- Here we go again with the pasta… Zoodles to the rescue!
 I recently discovered these little spirals of veggie goodness and love how great it is to chow down on noodles & meat sauce with no carb-laden pasta worries.
 If you are new to zoodles, here’s the scoop: Squash, zucchini, etc are placed in a veggie spiralizer to form long strands of spiral shaped noodles.
 Here’s a link to the veggie spiralizer I use.
 I love that it comes with 3 blades so I can make various shapes and spirals.
 If you ever start spiralizing, get ready to become addicted to it!
 I have ordered a spiralizer cookbook and I will post more info about it here after I check it out!

 3.Cheeseburgers- When you get a cheeseburger craving, nothing else will do!
 The carbs are all in the bun, so I like to go with an open face burger using just the bottom bun.
 Another option is to forgo the bun completely and just cover the patty with a skillet full of sautéed veggies like peppers, onions and mushrooms.
 This gives you lots of extra fiber without a lot of added carbs.
+Check out my Low Carb Patty Melt for a satisfying meal!

 6.Chicken Soup- I’m pretty sure chicken soup needs to be on any top 10 comfort food list!
 How do you make yours?
 If it is simply chicken and veggies, you are probably not looking at a huge number of carbs.
 If you include lots of noodles, potatoes, rice or other high starch foods, then you should consider modifying your recipe.
 Try more lower carb veggies like carrots, celery, onion, peppers, green beans, cabbage, etc. Also consider cutting back on add-ins like crackers or croutons.
 Did you know you can make some deliciously crunchy “crackers” from cheese?